KC-software-en/PaymentIntegration/README.md

 In the Command Prompt:
 + Change directory to project root directory

-+ Run the command `python manage.py test PayPal` to perform the test for the status check of the PaymentIntegration homepage.
++ Go to the GitHub Actions tab in the [repository](https://github.com/KC-software-en/PaymentIntegration/actions) to view the workflow running.
+Expand the jobs that were ran.
+The Run Tests job will show that the test for the status check of the PaymentIntegration homepage was successful.

 1. Run the command to start the local server: `python manage.py runserver`
 1. Go to the [homepage](http://127.0.0.1:8000/payment/).